Thursday, October 10, 2024

 Creating Streams

-Before we optimize our code with streams, let's look at how we can create them.
+Before optimizing our code with streams, let's look at how to create them.
 To create a stream, we need a source.
 That source could be anything: a collection (list, set, or map), an array, or I/O resources that are used as input.

 A stream does not change its source, so multiple stream instances can be created from the same source and used for different purposes.